Estimating Chi

 Xian supports dry runs through the simulate_tx ABCI query path.
-This executes contract logic against the current committed state and then restores the underlying driver state.
+This executes contract logic against the node's current effective state view and then drops the simulated writes.

 Query Path